-(1) Subject to subsection (2), when a taxpayer has overpaid tax in error under
+(1) Subject to subsection (2), when a taxpayer has overpaid tax in error under a tax law, the taxpayer may apply to the Secretary, in the approved form, for a refund of the overpaid tax within 2 years of the date on which the tax was paid.

-- a tax law, the taxpayer may apply to the Secretary, in the approved form, for a refund of the overpaid tax within 2 years of the date on which the tax was paid. - (2) This Section applies only when a refund of tax does not require the Secretary to make an amended assessment. - (3) The Secretary shall serve notice, in writing, to an applicant under subsection (1) of the decision on an application. - (4) When a taxpayer has made an application under subsection (1) and the Secretary is satisfied that the taxpayer has overpaid tax, Secretary shall apply the overpayment in the following order: - (a) first, in payment of any other tax owing by the taxpayer under the tax law; - (b) then in payment of tax owing by the taxpayer under any other tax law; - (c) then, with the written agreement of the taxpayer, applied as a credit against any tax that will become payable by the taxpayer; and - (d) subject to subsection (5), then refund the remainder, if any, to the taxpayer within 45 days of service of the notice under subsection (3).
+- (2) This section applies only when a refund of tax does not require the Secretary to make an amended assessment. - (3) The Secretary must serve notice, in writing, to an applicant under subsection (1) of the decision an application. - (4) When a taxpayer has made an application under subsection (1) and the Secretary is satisfied that the taxpayer has overpaid tax, Secretary must apply the overpayment in the following order: - (a) first, in payment of any other tax owing by the taxpayer under the tax law; - (b) then in payment of tax owing by the taxpayer under any other tax law; - (ba) then, with the written agreement of the taxpayer, applied as a credit against any tax that will become payable by the taxpayer; - (c) subject to subsection (5), then refund the remainder, if any, to the taxpayer within 45 days of service of the notice under subsection (3). - (5) With the written agreement of the taxpayer, an amount referred to in subsection (4)(c) may be carried forward for the payment of any future tax liability of the taxpayer under any tax law.